nielsenjared/tutta-la-terra/README.md

 And copy or move it to this repo directory.

-We need `gdal2tiles.py` to make tiles.
+You need `gdal2tiles.py` to make tiles.
 Clone (or download) into the current directory:

 `git clone https://github.com/commenthol/gdal2tiles-leaflet.git`